What Is the Meaning of Matthew 6:33? “Seek First the Kingdom”?

 “And all these things shall be added to you”

-“Father” is a fitting description of our loving God!
+Father.
+What a fitting description of our God.

 God knows.
 He sees.
 He is not blind to our needs or desires.
 He promises to provide for the physical necessities of this life if we prioritize His Kingdom and His righteousness.